tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 ### Ships

+To build ships, an Ax'Zilanth colony requires at least one Reactor, Stabilising Platform, and Engineering Plant.
+It also requires at least one Ore Extractor or Resource Podule.
+They also require at least one Spacecraft Dock, and produce proportionally faster with up to a maximum of four docks.

 Each ship an armor value, speed, number of hardpoints (sometimes erroneous), ID number in the game code, and up to six hardpoints.
 The names here are arbitrary and do not appear in the code.